Legal

 This Privacy Policy and Legal Disclaimer ("Policy") is published by Bindals Law Chambers, a law firm registered with the Bar Council of Delhi and regulated by the Bar Council of India, with principal offices at E-13/29, Innov8 Harsha Bhawan, 4th Floor, Connaught Place, New Delhi - 110001 (the "Firm", "we", "us", or "our").

-This Policy applies to all personal data collected through our website at www.bindalslawchambers.com (the "Website"), including any inquiry forms, consultation booking tools, and electronic communications.
-It does not apply to information collected by the Firm in the course of a retainer or attorney-client relationship, which is governed by engagement-specific confidentiality obligations and professional conduct rules.
+This Policy does not apply to information collected by the Firm in the course of a retainer or attorney-client relationship except to the extent that such information is processed through the Portal, which is governed by the provisions of this Policy in addition to engagement-specific confidentiality obligations and professional conduct rules.

 2. Bar Council of India Disclaimer